pegros/PEG_LIST/help/sfpegMergeUtl.md

     * `fieldName` should correspond to the API name of the field value to fetch, e.g. RCD.Name for the record Name
     * Lookups may be leveraged, e.g. RCD.Owner.Profile.Name
     * Note: `GEN.recordId` is far more efficient than `RCD.Id` to fetch the current record Id
-    * Values are fetcched via the **[Lightning Data Service](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.data_ui_api)** and this token type only works with
+    * Values are fetched via the **[Lightning Data Service](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.data_ui_api)** and this token type only works with
     [LDS supported objects](https://developer.salesforce.com/docs/atlas.en-us.uiapi.meta/uiapi/ui_api_all_supported_objects.htm) (e.g. Tasks, Events, Knowledge__kav are not)
 * **USR.fieldName** for data about the current user
     * It behaves exactly like the **RCD** token